gv-sh/gaurav-singh.info/journal/2024-09-17-evolution-of-my-personal-website.md

 This was also the time I began to confront deeper questions in web design.
 What is my responsibility as a designer in shaping the web?
 It wasn’t just about making things look good anymore — it was about accessibility, privacy, and ensuring that design served everyone.
 These were questions that would stay with me, shaping my decisions as a designer and creator.

-#### 2009-2012: The CMS Experiment – WordPress, Tumblr, and the Art of Letting Go
+#### 2010-2012: The CMS Experiment – WordPress, Tumblr, and the Art of Letting Go

 As I navigated the latter half of this decade, I realized that I needed a platform that could grow with me.
 Hand-coding every aspect of my website was becoming unmaintainable, especially as my life got busier.
 This led me to explore content management systems (CMS), such as WordPress, Drupal, and Joomla.
 WordPress stood out for its flexibility and a huge support community — is design about control, or is it about collaboration?
 Platforms like WordPress showed me the power of community — how design could be a shared experience, supported by others’ knowledge and creativity.

 But a new moment came when I discovered Tumblr.
 Tumblr’s simplicity captivated me.
 It allowed me to focus on content — my thoughts, my work — without getting lost in the endless technicalities.
 For the first time, I was willing to let go of control.
 My website became less about rigid structure and more about fluid expression.
 The question that stayed with me was: What does it mean to create a personal digital space?

 Yet even as I loved Tumblr’s minimalism, I couldn’t shake the feeling that something was missing.
 The design was still confined to templates.
-I wanted to create something that was distinctly mine—something that could evolve beyond platforms.
+I wanted to create something that was distinctly mine — something that could evolve beyond platforms.
 How do you find balance between creative expression and the simplicity of a platform?
 I was caught between the ease of Tumblr and the control I craved from hand-coding.
 This tension would continue to shape my approach for years to come.

 #### 2013-2019: Minimalism and the Rise of the Static Site